 How can Facebook be so stupid?

-It’s like asking me to eat a chocolate and as soon as I am about to enter my sweet zone after having two pieces of chocolate, you stop me and ask me to try something bitter.
+It’s like asking me to eat a chocolate and just after having two slices, when i am on the verge of entering my sweet zone, you stop me and ask me to try something bitter.